 The proposed bill, known as the "Brady Aune and Joseph Anderson Safety Act," aims to enhance occupational safety for individuals involved in commercial diving operations, particularly those harvesting or destroying aquatic plants.
 It introduces new requirements for permit holders who intend to use scuba diving equipment, mandating that they inform the commissioner of their intent and provide documentation of a recent hazard survey conducted by a qualified safety professional.
-The bill also stipulates that scuba diving equipment can only be used if the permit holder has complied with these requirements, and it establishes penalties for violations.
+The bill also stipulates that scuba equipment may only be used if the permit holder has complied with these requirements, and it establishes penalties for violations.

 Statutes affected: